 Undergraduate students wishing to transfer from an out-of-state college or university to Tulsa Community College may do so as follows:

-- Transcripts of record from colleges or universities accredited by the Higher Learning Commission (HLC) or other regional associations will be given full value.
+- Transcripts of record from colleges or universities accredited by the Higher Learning Commission (HLC) will be given full value.
 Each nonresident applicant must:

 - be in good standing in the institution from which he/she plans to transfer;